shinjipons/shinjipons.github.io/README.md

 - [ ] Use Packery to create a cool layout on the index.html with project images
     - [ ] each project images is a link to the corresponding project page
+    - [ ] Use `ImagesLoaded` to ensure that the images are loaded before Packery is triggered (https://chat.openai.com/share/ec78e7ed-3125-4b6f-babc-84474732975c)
 - [ ] Make an Opengraph image
 - [ ] Come up with a way to take a bunch of images from a given `source-folder` and spit out a bunch of resized *.webp images in the `dist-folder`